 Websites with a good user experience and equally good performance are more likely to rank higher on search engines like Google.
 The site search feature on your website and its usability directly correlate to how satisfying the overall user experience is and how engaged your visitors will be in the site’s content.

-To provide the best user experience and get the most out of your site search, it is essential to understand how to optimise your site search engagement.
+To provide the best user experience and get the most out of your site search, it is essential to understand how to optimize your site search engagement.

 When implemented right, organisations can create an improved user experience that increases customer satisfaction and drive SEO goals.